 The WOTUS rule governs which small bodies of water fall under federal clean water protections, and was enacted to protect navigable waterways from pollution.
-WOTUS met steadfast opposition from farmers, ranchers, agricultural industry, as well as many landowners across the U.S. These groups have applauded President Trump’s executive order, believing that WOTUS is a massive overreach of the federal government, and drastically restricts their ability to use and enjoy their own property.
+WOTUS met steadfast opposition from farm and ranch owners, agricultural industry, as well as many landowners across the U.S. These groups have applauded President Trump’s executive order, believing that WOTUS is a massive overreach of the federal government, and drastically restricts their ability to use and enjoy their own property.
 President Trump is expected to sign another executive order this week to repeal the Clean Power Plan, an EPA regulation that aims to reduce carbon dioxide emissions by 32% within twenty-five years.
 It was the cornerstone of Obama’s Climate Action Plan.
 Trump says the directive would cause coal power plants to shut down, which would hurt the economy and job creation.

 It was the general consensus of the LANDTHINK audience (51.95%) that the EPA should scale back regulations “significantly”.
 Coming in second, but not by a close margin, was 15.74%, who indicated only “slight reductions” were needed.
 Many hold the opinion that most of the current regulations kill jobs and negatively impact economic growth.
 Only 12.52% disagreed, believing that regulation should “increase significantly, followed by just 11.0% who believed no change was needed.
 Only 8.80% indicated that EPA regulations should “increase slightly”.